 2. Jobholders earning more than £833 gross per month (£10,000 per year), aged between 16 and 21 or aged between State Pension Age and 74, can opt-in to the pension plan.

-5. Employers must issue a jobholder agreement to all scheme members - a copy can be found here.
+5. Employers must issue a jobholder agreement to all scheme members.

 6. Every three years, employers must re-enrol eligible jobholders who previously opted-out.